sam-mcclure/Study-Guide/Web/Questions.md

 6. The server handles the request and sends back a response
 7. The server sends out an HTTP response
 8. The browser displays the content, typically HTML

+# Week 2

+## HTTP

+1. What are the common HTTP methods?
+When are they used, and what do they accomplish?
+(This is a big one)
+    1. GET - Used to retrieve information from the given server using a given URI.
+Should only retrieve data.
+Main method used for document retrieval
+    2. HEAD - Similar to GET, but server only sends back response line and header (no body)
+    3. POST - Used to send data to the server from an HTML form (customer info, file upload, etc)
+    4. PUT - Replaces all current represenatations of the target resource with the uploaded content, ie 'store the included data at a location specified by the URL'
+    5. DELETE - Removes all current representations of the target resource given by a URI, used to delete the given file at the root of the server
+    6. CONNECT - Establishes a tunnel to the server identified by a URI, used by the client to establish a network connection to a web server over HTTP
+    7. OPTIONS - Describes the communication options for the target resource, used by the client to find out the HTTP methods and other options supported by a web server
+    8. TRACE - Performs a messages loop-back test along the path to the target resource, used to echo the contents of an HTTP Request back to the requester for debugging